Eurovision Song Contest 2024: Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the You're a Vision Award were contested during the Eurovision Song Contest 2024.
 The OGAE (General Organisation of Eurovision Fans) voting poll also took place before the contest.
 Eurovision Awards, an end-of-year poll conducted by the contest's official site, returned for a fourth year with the results determined across 12 categories.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-head of delegation and 1992 representative Christer Björkman, and winner of the 1984 contest Richard Herrey, honours songs in the contest's final.
-The awards are divided into three categories: the Artistic Award, the Composers Award, and the Press Award.
+The awards are divided into three categories: the Artistic Award, the Composers Award, and the Media Award.
 The winners were revealed shortly before the Eurovision final on 11 May.